 “Then tell me where the governor is.”

-Juma looked at the flyer and nodded to her to indicate his compliance.
-He was relieved that he was not a suspect in the disappearance of the politician.
+Juma looked at the flier and nodded to her to indicate his compliance.
+He was relieved that he was not a suspect in the politician’s disappearance.
 He stood up and undid the two topmost buttons on his shirt.
 He pulled out a small pendant that hung from his neck on a piece of leather string.
-It was a small glass bottle in the shape of a miniature gourd with a brown liquid inside.
+It was a small glass bottle shaped like a miniature gourd with a brown liquid inside.
 He stepped to the side of the room as if to find space to manoeuvre and ripped the pendant from his neck.
 He mumbled a spell and threw the bottle to the ground.
-There was a bright flash and the smell of burning flesh suddenly filled the room.
-His eyes rolled to the back of his head and he started whispering incoherently before collapsing to the floor.
+There was a bright flash, and the smell of burning leaves suddenly filled the room.
+His eyes rolled to the back of his head, and he started whispering incoherently before collapsing to the floor.

 The officer rushed to his side and felt a hand grip the back of her neck.
-He pulled her down close to his face and continued mumbling, all the while staring at her with his ghostly white eyes.
+He dragged her down until she was close to his face and continued mumbling, all the while staring at her with his ghostly white eyes.

-“Afande!” she called out to the police outside the office.
+“Afande!” she screamed to the police officers outside the office.

-His eyes rolled back into position and he suddenly spoke in a clear voice.
+His eyes rolled back into position, and he suddenly spoke in a clear voice, “Sweet Water Hotel!” and immediately fell unconscious.

 Juma woke up from his seizure on a comfortable bed.
 He sat up and saw that he was in a hotel room.
-The door to the balcony was open and two men stood there.
-One of them was looking into the distance, smoking a cigarette, while the other was leaning on the railings, fiddling with his phone.
-He looked up from the phone when he heard the bed creaking and saw Juma trying to sit up.
+Two heavily armed men stood on the open balcony.
+One was looking into the distance, smoking a cigarette, while the other was leaning on the railings, fiddling with his phone.
+He looked up when he heard the bed creaking and saw Juma trying to sit up.

 “He’s awake,” he said, putting his phone back into his pocket.